Top 10 Instant Messaging platforms for business

 2021.
 Messaging platform Gupshup raises $100 million

-Conversational messaging platform Gupshup has raised $100 million in its Series F financing round.
-The startup operates a platform, which is used by over 100,000 businesses and developers today to build their own messaging and conversational experiences to serve their users and customers.
-Gupshup’s mission is to build the tools that help businesses better engage customers through mobile messaging and conversational experiences.
+Conversational messaging platform Gupshup has successfully raised $100 million in its Series F funding round.
+With a user base exceeding 100,000 businesses and developers, Gupshup offers a robust platform that empowers users to create personalized messaging and conversational experiences for their customers.
+The startup is dedicated to providing businesses with the necessary tools to effectively engage customers through mobile messaging and enhance their conversational interactions.

 2021.
 MessageBird acquires 24sessions to bring video to its omnichannel platform